-Initially, reading Joe Kirby’s blog post on alternatives to marking challenged my faith in our current system.
+Initially, reading Joe Kirby’s blog post on alternatives to marking challenged my faith in our current marking practice.
 It helped me realise that, like the profession as a whole, I had conflated ‘feedback’ with ‘marking’.
-While research shows that feedback has a very positive impact, marking is only one way of giving feedback.
+While research shows that effective feedback has a very positive impact, marking is only one way of giving feedback.
 But, in its use of teacher time, it is horrifically inefficient.

-Marking that impacted primary teachers’ workload, not their pupils
+Teacher marking impacted teachers’ workload, not their pupils

-I also considered how heavy marking places the onus of checking and improving work on the teacher, but not the pupil.
-Our practice spoon-fed pupils, showing them mistakes and omissions without actually asking them to hunt mistakes down themselves.
+I also considered how heavy teacher marking places the onus of checking and improving work on the teacher, but not the pupil.
+Our practice spoon-fed pupils, showing them mistakes and omissions without actually asking them to hunt down mistakes in their own work themselves.

 Why were we doing the work for our pupils, instead of getting them to do it for themselves?
 They needed to do the thinking about what was missing – not us.

-It occurred to me that our marking policy had been doing precisely that – subcontracting the responsibility for hard work on to the teacher rather than the learner.
+It occurred to me that our marking policy had been subcontracting the responsibility for hard work on to the teacher rather than the learner.
 Cognitive science tells us to really learn something we need to think hard about it.
 Or as Robert Coe puts it, ‘learning happens when people have to think hard.’

 Our marking system had adults thinking very hard, eating up their weekends when they should have been playing with their own children or taking that wheeled suitcase somewhere exciting.
 Or possibly even both.

-Overcoming my fear of changing primary school policies
+Overcoming my fear of changing to a potentially more effective marking strategy

 Two other things gave me the courage to move on.
 The first was the teacher workload review of marking; the second the review of marking undertaken by the Education Endowment Foundation.
 Which found that actually there was very little research into the effectiveness of written marking.